Visit Evora, a historical city in the Alentejo region of Portugal. This UNESCO World Heritage city is only 90 minutes from Lisbon.

 This post may contain affiliate links.
 If you click on an affiliate link, at no additional cost to you, I will earn a small commission if you decide to book.
 Please check out my privacy policy and disclosure for more information.

-Évora, a picturesque city with a rich history and well-preserved medieval architecture, is located in the Alentejo region of Portugal, approximately 1.5 hours east of Lisbon.
-With that close proximity to Lisbon, it makes a day trip to Evora incredibly enticing!
+Évora is such a beautiful city with a rich history and well-preserved medieval architecture located in the Alentejo region of Portugal, approximately 1.5 hours east of Lisbon.
+With that proximity to Lisbon, it makes a day trip to Evora incredibly enticing!

 Such a central location makes Evora a great base to explore all of the Alentejo or a starting point to reach the Algarve or even Spain.